 This one is more subjective, but it’s probably part of the reason it is the second most popular dog breed.

-GSDs are long, elegant and athletic in build, and have attractive markings.
+GSDs can be long, elegant and athletic in build, and have attractive markings.

 Even the non standard colors and mixed breeds offer beautiful looking dogs if that is high on your priority list.